rizinorg/rizin/DEVELOPERS.md

 * The rest of functions must be static, to avoid polluting the global space.

 * Avoid using global variables, they are evil.
-Only use them for singletons and WIP code, placing a comment explaining the reason for them to stay there.

-* If you *really* need to comment out some code, use #if 0 (...) #endif.
-In general, don't comment out code because it makes the code less readable.

 * Do not write ultra-large functions: split them into multiple or simplify the algorithm, only external-copy-pasted-not-going-to-be-maintained code can be accepted in this way (gnu code, external disassemblers, etc..)

-* See sys/indent.sh for indenting your code automatically

-* See doc/vim for vimrc

-* See .clang-format for work-in-progress support for automated indentation
+* See .clang-format for automated indentation

-* Use the rizin types instead of the ones in stdint, which are known to cause some portability issues.
+* Use the Rizin types instead of the ones in stdint, which are known to cause some portability issues.
 So, instead of uint8_t, use ut8, etc..

-* Never ever use %lld or %llx.
+* Never ever use `%lld` or `%llx`.
 This is not portable.
 Always use the PFMT64x macros.
 Those are similar to the ones in GLIB.

 ### Shell Scripts